 Responsive: our church is responsive and sensitive to the needs of those within our fellowship, in our community, and around the world.
 We empower and support people as God gives them a vision and a passion for meeting various needs.
 In this way, we strive to be a “bottom-up” church and so honor how God gives direction to individuals.

 Engaged: our fellowship is engaged with Scripture, and we seek to apply its wisdom, exhortation, and encouragement to our daily living.
-We are also engaged in fellowship and intentional discipleship.
-We believe strongly in small groups and the relational strength and intimacy we gain in meeting together
+We are also engaged in fellowship and discipleship.
+We believe in small groups and the relational strength and intimacy we gain in meeting together

 Accepting: Crossroads eagerly embraces anyone who walks through our doors.
 Our fellowship represents a broad spectrum of political persuasions, philosophies, life experiences, and status.
 The dialogue at Crossroads can be robust, but it is always conducted with humility and respect.
 We accept and honor those who do not look like, live like, or think like we do.
 We seek to live in accordance with Jesus’ economy: we seek to build up, not to tear down.
-We strive to serve, submit, and outdo one another in love.
+We strive to serve, submit, and love.

 Loved: We believe this is the core value of the Christian life.
 Opening ourselves to the love of God, embracing His grace and forgiveness, and following the leading and empowering of the Holy Spirit is paramount and foundational to every other value in our lives.
 We confess that God is love, that we love because He first loved us, and that we know love because Jesus laid down His life for us.
 It is only because we are loved that we can then love and serve others.